KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 - `repeat_penalty`: *FLOAT*, default: 1.2, min: 1.0, max: 2.0
 - `top_k`: *INT*, default: 0, min: 0, max: 32768 - for QwenVL recommended 0, for llava recommended 40
 - `pool_size`: *INT*, default: 4194304, min: 1048576, max: 10485760 - if the ggml memory pool is not enough, then you should increase it
+- `script`: *STRING*, default: "" - Here you can enter the name of the script to be called.
+If you don't enter anything, the script will be determined automatically based on the model file name.
+For now I publish: `qwen3vl_run.py` for `Qwen3` and `llavavl_run.py` for `llava`.

 ### Not customizable parameters:
 - `image_min_tokens` = 1024 - minimum number of tokens allocated for the image.